Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for Samuel L. Jackson

-The first excerpt represents the past or something you must release, and is drawn from Pellucidar by Edgar Rice Burroughs:
+The excerpt represents the core issue or deciding factor on which you must meditate, and is drawn from Eryxias by Platonic Imitator: